ddjh20482/vaccination_analysis/README.md

 ![no_health_ins](./images/no_health_ins.png)

 # Conclusions
-- **People without a response to a doctor's recommendation question have the highest unvaccination rate.**
+- **People without a response to a doctor's recommendation question have the lowest vaccination rate.**
 - **People without health insurance tend not to get vaccinated.**
 - Using the above two statements, we can see that people who do not pay much attention to their medical status tend not to get vaccinated.
-It seems vaccinated people generally pay attention to their general health.
 - **People who do not strongly believe in the H1N1 vaccine tend not to get vaccinated.** It is important to find a way to let people know that the H1N1 vaccine is safe and effective.
 - It seems demographics (gender, race, region, etc) have a lower impact on the analysis.